How to start a Shopify store? (2019 guide)

 - In the Packages section, click Add package.
 Then enter the required information

 The above will get you a clear picture of what to do and where to begin with Shopify.
-If you have any question, don’t hesitate to comment and voice your opinion below.
+If you have any questions, don’t hesitate to comment and voice your opinion below.